AnatoliyOstapenko/UnsplashAPI/README.md

 # Unsplash API
-SwiftUI Application with Networking and UI Components
+SwiftUI Application --- Redux architectural pattern
 ## Description

 Building an iOS app that displays a list of photos from Unsplash API and allows users to view details of each photo upon